16 Day Mongolia Inc Horse Festival

 Most of our trips have a tip kitty because many cultures have interesting and diverse rules when it comes to tips.
 We’ve found it to be the easiest way to combat over-tipping, under-tipping or having the tip fall into the wrong hands.
 Our goal is for guests to relax and know that the complexities of tipping are taken care of, on their behalf.

 For your Mongolian adventure, we ask your contribution be: 190,000 Mongolian Tugrik (equivalent to $55 USD at exchange rate $1USD : 3,465 Mongolian Tugrik) and given to your guide on Day 1.
-The kitty will be managed by your guide and distributed along the way for included meals, hotel staff and other services.
+Your guide will use this to cover small tips along the way for included meals, hotel staff and other services.

 What is not covered is a customary tip at the end of the trip for your guide and drivers.
 If they’ve ensured that your trip is memorable, we recommend the following guidelines: